slatedocs/slate/source/includes/_appendices.md

 OUT OF WALLET QUESTIONS EXAMPLE

 {
-   “questions”:[
+   "questions":[
       {
-         “questionId”:0,
+         "questionId":0,
-         ”questionText”:”With which of these cities have you been associated?”, ”choices”:[
+         "questionText":"With which of these cities have you been associated?", "choices":[
-            “KERRVILLE”,
+            "KERRVILLE",
-            ”HOUSTON”,
+            "HOUSTON",
-            ”SAN ANTONIO”,
+            "SAN ANTONIO",
-            ”SAN DIEGO”,
+            "SAN DIEGO",
-            ”None of the above”
+            "None of the above"
          ]
       },
       {
-         “questionId”:1,
+         "questionId":1,
-         ”questionText”:”Which person has shared a previous address with you?”, ”choices”:[
+         "questionText":"Which person has shared a previous address with you?", "choices":[
-            “DICK”,
+            "DICK",
-            ”TOM”,
+            "TOM",
-            ”HARRY”,
+            "HARRY",
-            ”BOB”,
+            "BOB",
-            ”None of the above”
+            "None of the above"
          ]
       },
       {
-         “questionId”:2,
+         "questionId":2,
-         ”questionText”:”What is SANDRA's birthday who shares your current or a recent address?”, ”choices”:[
+         "questionText":"What is SANDRA's birthday who shares your current or a recent address?", "choices":[
-            “October 1964”,
+            "October 1964",
-            ”February 1965”,
+            "February 1965",
-            ”August 1966”,
+            "August 1966",
-            ”August 1946”,
+            "August 1946",
-            ”None of the above”
+            "None of the above"
          ]
       },
       {
-         “questionId”:3,
+         "questionId":3,
-         ”questionText”:”In what county is 1313 MOCKINGBIRD LN?”, ”choices”:[
+         "questionText":"In what county is 1313 MOCKINGBIRD LN?", "choices":[
-            “MUNSTER”,
+            "MUNSTER",
-            ”HOWELL”,
+            "HOWELL",
-            ”TRANSYLVANIA”,
+            "TRANSYLVANIA",
-            ”COOK”,
+            "COOK",
-            ”None of the above”
+            "None of the above"
          ]
       }
    ]